 The initializer of User

-takes a username and a password as arguments and stores them in .name
+takes the username and password as arguments and stores them in .name

 and .password